 Teens and Poison:

-- Six percent (6%) of reported adolescent deaths from poison exposures were due to intentional poison exposures such as suicide or drug abuse.
+- 62 % of adolescent exposures were intentional such as suicide or drug abuse.

 Adults and Poison: